learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 <img src = "./images/parallel.png">

 Of course, not all problems can be parallelized, but there are some that are formally called [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) problems that require hardly any effort to ensure that a certain task is able to easily parallelizable.
-One example of this task would be password cracking.
-An example of something that would be embarrassingly parallelizable would be a movie production company trying to calculate the total profit they made from all of the movies they released in a given year.
+One example of something that would be embarrassingly parallelizable would be password cracking.
+Another example would be a movie production company trying to calculate the total profit they made from all of the movies they released in a given year.
 Let's think about all of the components that go into determining whether or not a movie is profitable.

 * story rights
 * producer